Discover free resources to support you

 when we stay open and compassionate instead of analysing or catastrophising…

 We are showing the brain a new pattern.
+We are changing our brain's threat appraisal.
 We’re saying: This sensation is safe.
 I’m okay.
 And over time, the brain learns that it no longer needs to sound the alarm.
-We do this gently, without the need to get anything right, so that our approach feels safe to our wise system.
+We do this gently, bit by bit, without the need to get anything right, so that our approach feels safe to our wise system.
 Think of it like having a scared kitten or puppy.
 You want to extend plenty of support without pressure so that they can grow and flourish.
 The same is true of your healing body.

 Compassion Based Brain Re-training

-In practice, we guide the mind–body system toward felt safety using:
+In practice, we guide the brain toward felt safety using:

-• Mindful awareness - Of how our unique mind is interpreting and reacting to symptoms, how our language impacts symptoms, and shaping this to feel safer, kinder, more aligned to the health we want to grow.
+• Mindful awareness - Of how our unique mind is interpreting with false meanings like 'it's the smell', 'i'm getting worse' 'if I do 'x', then I will get symptoms' that raise our brain's perception of threat.
+We shape how we are reacting to symptoms, how our language impacts the brain, how self blame and pressure impact us, and shaping all of this to feel more aligned to the health we want to grow, and to kindness!

-• Visualisation – imagining safe, nurturing experiences or movements teaches the limbic system to relax and reset its baseline.
+• Visualisation – imagining safe, nurturing experiences or movements teaches the limbic system to relax, predict more accurately, and reset its baseline.

-• Felt safety practices – connecting with warmth, present moment support, comfort, or positive memories helps the brain rewire towards trust and ease.
+• Felt safety practices – connecting present moment support, noticing sensations through a lens of safety, or positive memories helps the brain rewire

 This is complimented by an easy, evidence-based practice that helps us feel more at home in our bodies longer term.
-To be able to feel what we feel, with acceptance, without bracing or tension, which is a way of meeting life that will last long past out recoveries.
 It is called Somatic Tracking, and also known as Pain Reprocessing Therapy.
 We teach both these practices in Befriend.
 We find some people naturally enjoy one more than the other, so you have choices and do not have to do both. however both are very easy to integrate into daily life for a couple of minutes in your day.
 There is no 'right' or 'best' way.
-There will be your way and learning what helps you will come with gentle practice and support.

 Somatic Tracking/Pain Reprocessing Therapy